s-primarycode/homelab/README.md

   - Reason: To share files between Linux and Windows
 - Service: Jellyfin
   - Reason: To self-host music, movies, TV shows, and other personal media over streaming
+- Service: Finamp
+  - Reason: To listen to music on my phone
 ---
 ### Change Logs
   - **12-29-2025:** Installed Ubunter server 20.04 lts